 FIRE MARSHAL DIVISION

 Seven full-time employees are included in this division.
 Two positions have been eliminated since 2009.
 Retirement is anticipated for the Deputy Fire Chief and the Plans Examiner in FY20 are reflected in the FY 21 budget.
 A Deputy Fire Marshal I position and a part-time Fire Safety Inspector position will replace the Plans Examiner position.
 A step increase has been scheduled for members of the IAFF bargaining unit and the Command staff on July 1, 2019.
 A longevity bonus was also approved in the contract.
-Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2019.
-Health insurance costs increase for this division, while allocations for retiree health and pension decrease.
+Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2020.
+Pension, health insurance and retiree health increase for this division, while the allocation for worker’s compensation decreases.